Ziwi01/proveasio/README.md

 1. Clone this repository in Ubuntu if not yet already.
 2. Create/update file `ansible/vars/overrides.yml` - set desired GIT config name and e-mail.
 See `ansible/vars/README.md` for examples
-3. Run `sudo ./prepare-wsl.sh` (if not already run during windows setup) to update the system and install required ansible packages.
+3. Run `sudo ./prepare-ubuntu.sh` (if not already run during windows setup) to update the system and install required ansible packages.
 4. Run ansible (from `ansible/` dir):

     ```shell
-    ansible-playbook -i inventory.yml setup-wsl.yaml -K
+    ansible-playbook -i inventory.yml setup-ubuntu.yml -K
     ```

 ## Roles overview

-There are 3 roles:
+There are 3 essential roles:

 - software - installs various packages, tools etc.
 - dev - install development-related software (language managers etc.)
 - config - configures all that needs to be configured

 Each role has their main configuration in `ansible/roles/<role>/vars/main.yml`.
 Also, their tasks are gathered in `ansible/roles/<role>/tasks/main.yml`.
 It is good idea to take a peek on all the .yml files in `tasks/` directories also.
 For detailed description of how do those things work together, see [Usages.md](#Usages.md).
 To override any variable(s), please use `ansible/vars/overrides.yml`.

+Also, there is `common` role, to keep internal helper tasks.

 ### `software` role